-Section 7 Means of Escape from Fire The site has a single open plan staircase that provides sufficient means of escape.
-Flat 3 requires a self-closing device to be fitted.
-Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-Trivial Section 9 Emergency Lighting Emergency lighting is provided in the staircase, additional external lighting is also provided.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Doors are 30-minute notional fire doors, including those in 1-hour rated walls.
+Section 7 Means of Escape from Fire The means of escape are protected to prevent the spread of fire and smoke.
+Combustible items found on the 2 nd floor Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wire or battery smoke alarms within each of the resident's Flat smoke alarms within resident's Flats are installed to a minimum of an LD3 Standard.
+Trivial Section 9 Emergency Lighting Emergency Lighting is provided to the landings and protected staircase.
+The premises have a sufficient emergency / escape lighting system in accordance with BS 5266.
+Trivial Section 10 Compartmentation The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings and supports the stay put unless policy.
 Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
-Trivial Section 12 Fire Signage Appropriate signage is in place and no further action is required.
+Trivial Section 12 Fire Signage Appropriate signage is in place where deemed necessary.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial

 Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-The EICR report was last recorded on 05/10/2023.
+At the time of the assessment, it was determined that the last EICR inspection of electrical equipment was carried out on 08/04/2024.
 Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial Section 17 Arson Prevention The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 This documented in the tenancy agreement.
+See observations.
 Trivial